analytiq-hub/sigagent.github.io/machine_learning/_posts/2021-02-14-value_learning_algorithms.md

 \end{align*}
 $$

+There's a sleight of hand here.
+The finiteness condition guarantees that the policy sequence is eventually periodic, instead of constant.
+However, picking $$\delta$$ small enough ensures that the policy sequence is eventually constant.

 The disadvantages of DP are:
 - All state values need to be computed with each improvement of the policy $$\pi$$
 - The model $$P(s' \vert s, a)$$ needs to be known in advance